 All links are external & open in a new tab, except for "Read Review" buttons.
 Before jumping into this page, an important disclosure.

-Residents of Canada can use Coinbase to purchase bitcoins with a credit card or debit card.
+Residents of Canada can use Coinbase to purchase bitcoins with a credit card.
 The fees are 3.99% per purchase, and your bitcoins are delivered instantly.

 If you purchase more than $100 USD (~130 CAD) worth of bitcoins through this link then you get $10 USD (~13 CAD) worth of bitcoins for free!